 - Department of Fraternity and Sorority Life

 - Student Union

 - Student Life Cinema

 - Student Conduct and Community Standards

 - Center for Health Advocacy and Wellness

-Some of these departments and their programs are highlighted below; however, for more complete information, refer to Florida State University Student Handbook or the Division of Student Affairs Web site at http://www.studentaffairs.fsu.edu.
-The Handbook is available at the Union Information Center.
+These departments and some of their programs and services are highlighted below; however, for more complete information, refer to the Division of Student Affairs website at https://www.studentaffairs.fsu.edu/.

 The University also offers the following student service programs, which are administered by their individual offices or departments: